1214658495/my-wiki-test/docs/1_10_Humanoid_Robotic_Camera/Body_RGB_Camera/SHW3H.md

 <div className="row">
   <div className="col col--12">
-    SHW3H Camera is equipped with SONY CMOS image sensor ISX031 and Maxim GMSL2 serializer MAX9295A.
-It has an automotive-grade sensor with a well-tuned Image Signal Processor (ISP) that produces exceptional image quality, which comes with an IP67-rated enclosure –is supplied with an AA lens that is focused and glued in our factory.
+    This camera module is specifically designed for embodied intelligence applications, featuring a 3MP high dynamic range high frame rate sensor.
+It can be deployed in humanoid robot head and torso positions, optimized for robot perception and recognition scenarios.
+The SHF3L Camera is equipped with RGGB image sensor and Maxim GMSL2 serializer MAX9295A, featuring an automotive-grade sensor with a professionally tuned Image Signal Processor (ISP) that delivers exceptional image quality.
+The module comes with an all-glass AA wide-angle lens and achieves IP67 protection rating with an enclosure that is focused and sealed in our factory.
   </div>
 </div>